-This activity class is for the purpose of investment in road policing and nationally consistent and coordinated road safety promotion and will be focused on improving road safety through enforcement and behavioral change, not blanket speed limit reductions.
+This activity class is for the purpose of investment in road policing and nationally consistent and coordinated road safety promotion and will be focused on improving road safety through enforcement and encouraging behavioral change, not blanket speed limit reductions.

 Police must achieve road policing targets set by the Government through funding in this activity class.
-There will be a strong focus on performance in the next Road Safety Partnership Programme and a small amount of the NLTF that is available to Police will be dependent on performance against enforcement targets relating to speed, alcohol breath testing, and oral fluid testing for drugs once the provisions come into force.
-Specific details of the Police activities, performance metrics and funding will be developed by NZTA and approved by the Minister in accordance with the Act.
-The Government expects that investment in road safety will be achieved across activity classes in GPS 2024.
-This includes the delivery of new Roads of National Significance through the State Highway Improvements activity class and investment in a well-maintained road network through pothole prevention activity classes.
+There will be a strong focus on performance in the next Road Policing Investment Programme (formerly the Road Safety Partnership Programme).
+A small amount of the NLTF that is available to Police will be used to incentivise performance against enforcement targets relating to speed, alcohol breath testing, and oral fluid testing for drugs once the new regime is in place.
+Specific details of the Police activities, performance metrics and funding will be developed by the NZTA and approved by the Minister in accordance with the Act.
+These performance metrics will be evidence-based and address the leading contributors to serious and fatal crashes.

+As part of the Safe System approach, the Government expects that investment in road safety will be achieved across activity classes in GPS 2024.
+This includes the delivery of new Roads of National Significance through the State Highway Improvements activity class, investment in other new or improved roading infrastructure, and investment in a well-maintained road network through pothole prevention activity classes.

 Funding toward road safety will be focused on safer roads, safer drivers, and safer vehicles.
+This includes on initiatives necessary for reducing barriers for private sector investment into road safety, and on activities necessary to support the Government's approach to the setting of speed limits.